 Lizzie: So, SAFe and a team of teams are two things I just heard you reference that I’m sure some of our listeners absolutely know it.
 But for those of us who don’t, do you want to give a high level?

 Christy: Yeah, sure.
 It’s a Scaled Agile Frameworks—so—for enterprise.
 But that size, that scale, it’s, you have these smaller individual teams that may deliver a line or a service line inside this larger product or ecosystem of products, and having them coordinate and actually understand the dependencies between all of those groups.
 So they can map, kind of, where and when they deliver, when do they work on certain pieces, just so they can map this out and understand how they’re all working and running as a team.

-Aaron: Yeah, and, kinda, related to that, too.
-And just, kind of, tail-end to the scaled out agile conversation is, you know, another dysfunction we see is using agile words, but not an agile process.
+Aaron: Yeah, and kinda, related to that, too and just, kind of, tail-end to the scaled agile conversation is, you know, another dysfunction we see is using agile words, but not an agile process.
 And so giving these teams, whether it’s a smaller two-pizza team or a much larger team, you have to use Scaled Agile or team of teams, get them leveraging reorganization, real process and using that as a framework to move forward and to establish a good baseline for the productivity of the team.
 So things really start to look at what their output is gonna be so that you know where you’re landing with your roadmap.

-Aaron: You know, in kinda breaking, like, in posing that a little bit.
+Aaron: You know, in kinda breaking, like, decomposing that a little bit.
 Let’s talk about the more concrete example of that, of how designing in dev can work together, right?

 Christy: Right.
 So I have a very rigorous way that I try to suggest that works together.
 But if, say, design is pushed out of the flow of the system.
 Say we’re given a task, but yet we’re not communicating to dev what we’re working on, or we don’t have timelines to know this handoff.
 We’re outside the system that is a complete dysfunction of something that’s not gonna roll over, right?